BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finished the GSEA and I just need to write the conclusions.

 **Thoughts**: Only conclusions left!
 Just another proofread and I'm ready to send it to the professor.

+### Day 89: June 3, 2020

+**Today's Progress**: Today I finished writing the conclusions for my course project.
+I also restarted a guided project on DataQuest and checked some plots.

+**Thoughts**: I'm happy to almost finalize my project and I'm ready to finish the guided project too!